ColemanFarv/ElevatorCode-/README.md

 Queens Engineering: 178, Data Structures and Algorithms Final capstone project

 Description:
-Team’s 10 project is an efficient multi-elevator system which can be adapted for each unique building.
+This project is an efficient multi-elevator system which can be adapted for each unique building.

 Components Needed: